What is penalty APR and how do you avoid it?

 - Penalty APRs are significantly higher interest rates that issuers can apply to your credit card balance if you fail to make payments on time or violate the card’s terms.

-- You can avoid penalty APRs with responsible card practices, but there are ways you can lessen your debt or return to your standard APR should you face a penalty APR,
+- You can avoid penalty APRs with responsible card practices, but there are ways to lessen your debt or return to your standard APR should you face a penalty APR.

 - Some credit cards do not have penalty APRs, making them good options for those who are worried about triggering this higher interest rate.

-You’re probably familiar with credit card annual percentage rates (APRs) as the figure that determines the interest charged on purchases and other card activity like balance transfers and cash advances.
-A penalty APR, however, is a bit different than the others.
+You’re probably familiar with credit card annual percentage rates (APRs), which determine the interest charged on purchases and other card activity like balance transfers and cash advances.
+A penalty APR, however, is a bit different from the others.
 It’s a significantly higher “punishment” APR that kicks in if you fail to pay your bill on time, have a payment returned for insufficient funds or otherwise violate your card’s terms.

 Penalty APRs are expensive and may take months to revert to the original rates.
 Fortunately, there are ways to avoid them in the first place.
-This guide will tell you everything you need to know about penalty APRs so that you can keep them from triggering on your account.
+Here’s everything you need to know about penalty APRs so that you can keep them from triggering on your account.

 How do penalty APRs work?